-Students without one of these test scores at the time of registration will be required to take the ASSET or COMPASS evaluation at Arkansas Northeastern College.
-Students should arrange to take the ASSET or COMPASS before registration.
-Students may schedule the COMPASS assessment, at their convenience, through the Admissions Office.
+Students without one of these test scores at the time of registration will be required to take the COMPASS evaluation at Arkansas Northeastern College.
+Students should arrange to take COMPASS before registration.
+Students may schedule the COMPASS assessment, at their convenience, through the Testing Center.
 This evaluation, advisement, and placement service is free to the student.

-\ Exception: See requirements for admission into the Nursing program.
+Exception: See requirements for admission into the Nursing program.